 Effective power to govern

-Freedom of association and assembly are guaranteed by the constitution.
+Freedom of association and assembly is guaranteed by the constitution.
 In principle, citizens are entitled to form parties and civil society organizations (CSO) and to hold public assemblies.

 Association / assembly rights